sjkaursb93/Defender-for-cloud-learning-collection/README.md

 The [secure score](https://learn.microsoft.com/en-us/azure/defender-for-cloud/secure-score-security-controls) helps improve the cloud security posture.
 It assess your current security situation and aggregates into a single score.
 The higher the score, the lower the identified risk is.
 In the secure score tab of the security recommendations, you can see the impact on secure score, once the security recommendation is implemented.
 There is a [pre-defined workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#secure-score-over-time-workbook), which helps you keep track of secure score over time.

 ### Regulatory Compliance
 Along with [Policy](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/regulatory-compliance), Defender for cloud can be used to stay compliant to a regulatory standard/benchmark.
-The [regulatory compliance](https://learn.microsoft.com/en-us/azure/defender-for-cloud/regulatory-compliance-dashboard) dashboard shows compliance state and scope of improvements
+The [regulatory compliance](https://learn.microsoft.com/en-us/azure/defender-for-cloud/regulatory-compliance-dashboard) dashboard shows compliance state and scope of improvements.
+From workbooks perspective,the [compliance over time workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#compliance-over-time-workbook) can help you keep track of your compliance posture.

-### Attack path analysis

 ### Workflow Automation
+A common scenario: "You have enabled defender for cloud.
+You see, recommendations and alerts, how to do the incident response and management?"
+The answer is [workflow automation](https://learn.microsoft.com/en-us/azure/defender-for-cloud/workflow-automation).
+It uses logic apps.
+You can trigger a logic app, for a defender for cloud recommendation, security alert or regulatory compliance assessment.
+Within the logic you can do the integration with tools such as Jira, Teams, Outlook etc.

 ## Other Blogs
 - Keep an eye on  [What's new in Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/release-notes?WT.mc_id=Portal-Microsoft_Azure_Security#business-model-and-pricing-updates-for-defender-for-cloud-plans) to stay up to date with the recent developments.